“Here's the guest room!"

 “Uhh, well...
 Die-san is a woman and a twister.
 We haven't gotten married.”

-"It's not that big a deal—well, it is but–" She felt the same kind of tiredness she felt when talking with Xeon but decided to try saying what she couldn't back then.
-"She's someone who found a place she belongs on her own terms."
+“It's not that big a deal—well, it is but..."
+She felt the same weariness as when talking with Xeon, but decided to try saying now what she couldn't then.
+“She's someone who found a place she belongs on her own terms.”

-"But isn't everyone like that?
-Neither of us had our arms twisted into working here."
+“But doesn't everyone?
+Neither of us had to twist arms to work here.”
 Makia shrugged.

-Terra replied with ‘Yeah, you're right.’ and turned towards the archive's entrance.
+“Yeah, you're right,” Terra replied before turning towards the archive's entrance.

-She saw Diode through the part-open door.
-Diode raised a hand and said, "I decided to visit you, Terra-san."
+She saw Diode through the cracked door.
+Diode raised a hand and said, “I decided to visit you, Terra-san.”

 “Welcome.
 Why are you here?”

-"I'm interested in your work.
+“I'm interested in your work.
 You're a video distribution officer, right?
-You watch lots of Content from long ago, and I even hear they pay you to watch it instead of the other way around.
-Is that true?"
+You watch lots of Content from long ago, and I even hear you get paid to watch it instead of the other way around.
+Is that true?”

 “Well, it is, but I think you're misunderstanding something.
 Makia!
 Let her in.”

-"Alright, I've authorized her pass."
+“Alright, I authorized her pass.”
 Makia, who had already returned to her desk, replied with her back turned.

-Diode held her minicell over the office's entry device before Terra led her to the storage space further inside.
-The media storehouse was located in the fan-shaped Antiquity District of Idaho's Year 10 Ring; it was a large old storehouse, just like the old transport ship itself.
+Diode held her minicell over the office's entry device before Terra led her to the storage space deeper inside.
+The media archive was located in the fan-shaped Antiquity District of Idaho's Year 10 Ring; it was a large old storehouse, just like the old transport ship itself.
 Inside were gates, pillars, and piles of cut stone that looked like a tall parapet.

 Some parts had eroded, others were crumbling.
-Grass grew through cracks, dense trees sprung from the ground and the dark, damp areas had moss clinging to them.
-They happened to hear a deep, animal-like rumbling and turned around to see a large, four-legged animal with a mane.
-As it stood there, its golden tail swayed and then fell flat.
+Grass grew through cracks, dense trees sprung from the ground, and moss carpeted dark, damp areas.
+They happened to hear a deep, animal-like noises, and turning around, saw a large four-legged animal with a mane.
+Its golden tail swayed and then dropped flat as it stood there.
 "An animal?!"
 Diode exclaimed, surprised.
-Terra, enjoying the reaction, whispered into her ear.
+Terra, enjoying her reaction, whispered into her ear.

 “It's a robot horse.
 Try petting it.”